 4361.
 Solarium for mushrooms (Hard)

 Output.
-Print the smallest integer radius of the lamp, under which all the n spores can hide.
+Print the smallest possible integer radius of a lamp that can cover all n spores.

 Sample input